 The Grand Sophy – Kate’s all-time favourite

 There are Georgette Heyer novels and Georgette Heyer novels – some are better than others and to my mind The Grand Sophy is the very best.
 It’s the one I would give to a friend who hadn’t read her before.
 Sophy is an unforgettable character and something of a feminst triumph although who knows how much of that Heyer had in mind.
 Brought up by her military father following the Duke of Wellington on the campaign trail Sophy returns to London to live with her cousins who are expecting an ingénue.
 Instead they discover Sophy not only knows everyone, and how to behave with every nuance of social distinction, she also has a very effective way of managing the people around her, including her overbearing cousin Charles.
 Before long she is putting the world to rights, making sure the right people fall in love with one-another and convincing the reluctant Charles that his carefully ordered existence is perhaps not what he really wanted all along.
-With a pleasingly mutli-layered plot that ticks along like clockwork, this novel is a delight from start to finish, except for the troublingly anti-semitic passages where Sophy encounters a Jewish money-lender.
+With a pleasingly mutli-layered plot that ticks along like clockwork, this novel would be a delight from start to finish, except for the troublingly anti-semitic passages where Sophy encounters a Jewish money-lender.
 Although Heyer was undoubtedly reflecting the tropes of the era, it’s a shame as it marrs what otherwise would be a perfect read.

 The Nonesuch – Laura’s all-time favourite